forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Report a bug in the SFDMU Plugin
-title: "[BUG] - Make sure to replace this placeholder text with a specific title for the issue!"
+title: '[BUG] - Replace this placeholder with a specific title for the issue.
+Do not delete "BUG".'
 labels: bug
 assignees: hknokh